AsherBond/wp-post-to-diaspora/readme.txt

 1. Create a directory wp-post-to-diaspora in wp-content/plugins.
 Upload the contents of this plugin into wp-content/plugins/wp-post-to-diaspora.
+2. Download a copy of libdiaspora-php from https://github.com/untitaker/libdiaspora-php/archives/activity-streams.
+    Extract the file into a wp-content/plugins/wp-post-to-diaspora/libraries directory.
+Rename the untitaker-libdiaspora-php-<commit> directory so that it reads libdiaspora-php.
+    (As a todo item get the plugin to detect that the library is missing, download and extract it to the correct location.)
-2. Navigate to Settings, Post to Diaspora.
+3. Navigate to Settings, Post to Diaspora.
-3. At minimum fill in the Diaspora Handle and Password fields.
-(Note:  The password is stored in plaintext.
-The will become a non-issue once the oauth branch is merged in and integrated into this plugin.)
+4. At minimum fill in the Diaspora ID and Access Token fields.
+(Note:  The WordPress needs to be a pre-registered application to Diaspora.
+It is unknown how to do that.)
-4. Click Save Changes.
+5. Click Save Changes.

 == Frequently Asked Questions ==